void-ppc/void-ppc-docs/INSTALL.md

 As of 2019-03-30, there is no installation media provided, but it's possible to install the system manually without great difficulties.

-Also, only `ppc64le` glibc systems currently have the majority of the packages built.
-The other systems (`ppc64le-musl` as well as big endian `ppc64` and `ppc64-musl`) only have the base system and a few others built.
-They are known to work, though (tested on both modern Talos 2 POWER9 hardware and older Power Mac G5 hardware).
+`ppc64le` glibc is the best supported target right now and includes the majority of packages normally offered by Void. `ppc64le-musl` is catching up right now and should also provide a usable desktop system with several desktop environments.
+The big endian ports are installable but have much fewer packages built for now.
+All targets are known to boot on their supported hardware.

 ## Preparation